bryanbuchanan/typeset2/README.md

 A simple content management system that can be added to most any PHP website.

 ### Installation

 1. Make sure the host website is running PHP.
+1. Download, unpack and download dependencies via Bower and Composer:
+	1. ```console
+	bower install```
+	1. ```console
+	php composer.phar install```
-2. Upload the "edit" folder to the root level of the website.
+1. Upload the "edit" folder to the root level of the website.
-3. Open "edit/_settings.php" and change the settings appropriately.
+1. Open "edit/_settings.php" and change the settings appropriately.
-4. Insert `<? include "/edit/include.php" ?>` at the top of any pages that should display managed content.
+1. Insert `<? include "/edit/include.php" ?>` at the top of any pages that should display managed content.
-5. Insert the appropriate "widget" in the pages where necessary.
+1. Insert the appropriate "widget" in the pages where necessary.
+1. The admin area is accessible via yourwebsite.com/edit

-### Content Types
+### Widgets

 #### blurb
 Markdown or HTML-formatting text, with optional title and image.
 Good for informational blurbs like "About Us" sections.